kodingkoning/Cal-DISKS/mid-year-report.md

 ## 3. System design, implementation and testing

 This project is built off of [sketch](https://github.com/dnbaker/sketch).
-Of the three, it is by far the easiest to install.
-Unlike OMH, it has the benefit of being written entirely in C++.
-Unlike Mash, it was very straightforward to build.
-Mash has many dependencies.
+Of the three existing softwares we evaluated for the project, it is by far the easiest to install and modify.

-We decided not to use Mash as the project's base because of the difficulties we had in installing the software from source.
+We decided not to use OMH as the project's base because of 1) challenges with understanding the API and 2) the number of languages used in the project.
+In order to modify a software for the distributed version, it is necessary to have it in C or C++.

-More to come in this section.
+Mash's API was very clear, and it was written entirely in C++.
+However, its depencies make it difficult to build from source.
+It also saves results to files between creating a sketch and calculating the distance between two sketches.
+We anticipate that this would be inefficient in terms of time.

+We will be using [BCL](https://github.com/berkeley-container-library/bcl) (Berkely Container Library) ror the distributed data structures.

+The next step of the project is profiling the sequential version of sketch.

 ## 4. Results and discussion